5T33Z0/Clover-Crate/Devices/README.md

 ## Addendum

 ### About `AAPL,slot-name`
 `AAPL,slot-name` is a key which can be used in the Devices/Properties section.
 It allows device to be listed in the System Profiler.
-Adding this key is mostly cosmedic but some users swear that it's required for certain devices.
+Adding this key is mostly cosmetic but some users swear that it's required for certain devices.
 This property that usually injected by the `DSDT` or property strings but this is a wrong way to do it.

 The `AAPL,slot-name` property is set by the AppleSMBIOS system kext based on the `_SUN` (Slot User Number) ACPI property and `DMI` tables.
 That is, `_SUN` specifies an ID in the range of 0-255, where the SMBIOS type 9 table with the corresponding ID is located, from where the slot name and other properties are pulled from.